- Defining an unalterable data file

 - Validate the description of data file.
 In the data model editor, the unalterable data file is represented with a lock.

-- by programming, by defining a data file dynamically:
+- through programming, by defining a data file dynamically:

 - Use HDescribeFile to create the file description.